Written by Bethany, PA to Luke Granger

 Alongside following social distancing guidelines, face masks were also required for all adults during the ceremony with the exception of Jane, Mike & the registrars themselves.
 Guests were sat in family groups and although shortened to necessary wording only, it didn't feel as though the ceremony was rushed in anyway.
 Personally, I felt it was an ideal length, however it would have been nice to have been able to have the traditional shots of signing the register with the witnesses.

 Luke's usual movement around the room was restricted slightly but he still had room to manoeuvre around a little.
 If you are planning a covid wedding, rest assured that everyone involved will do their best to make the day go smoothly, the Chilston Park team and the registrars were fantastically helpful throughout.

-With rings securely on fingers, it was time for everyone to enjoy a glass of Prosecco and canapés in the private bar area whilst we whisked Jane & Mike to gather some photographs on Chilston Park's iconic staircase.
-The hotel was nice and quiet so the happy couple avoided wearing their masks and were able to enjoy the first moments of married life.
+With rings securely on fingers, it was time for everyone to enjoy a glass of Prosecco and canapés in the private bar area, whilst we whisked Jane & Mike to gather some photographs on Chilston Park's iconic staircase.
+Chilston hotel was nice and quiet so the happy couple avoided wearing their masks and were able to enjoy the first moments of married life together.